washingtonpost/ans-schema/docs/proposals/2018-10-29 Restricted_Content.md

     }
   },

-  "reasons": [
+  "reasons": [{
+    "restriction_id": "DEFGHIJKL",
-    "This content is not available in this region."
+    "message": "This content is not available on website baltimore-sun because of restriction 'Tribune-only restriction'."
-  ]
+  }]
 }
 ```